derlerd/modernposter/README.md

 ## modernposter - A modern LaTeX poster theme

 This class extends the a0poster class in that it adds support to position textboxes in a two-column layout.
-The color scheme is inspired by the [metropolis beamer theme](https://github.com/matze/mtheme).
+The color scheme and some parts of the Makefile are inspired by the [metropolis beamer theme](https://github.com/matze/mtheme).

 Below you can find a preview of the demo: